Building Bridges to C++

 C++ is a big knot that can’t be untangled.
 If each language feature is hitch or bend, tugging at one concern just tightens the others.

+Intelligence is the novel portion of this design.
 Expose compiler functionality through an API.
 Using the API, point the compiler at a module or header file to parse it and return a metadata tree of declarations.
-That’s discovery.
 Submit a query, such as request for the primary, partial or explicit specialization of a class template and retrieve a result.
-That’s intelligence.
-This compiler-as-library is a language server.
-Rust and C++ compilers can share data and intelligence by utilizing one another as language servers.
+This compiler-as-library, which provides intelligence, is a language server.
+Rust and C++ compilers can access data and semantics by utilizing one another as language servers.

 5 Wide coverage for Rust interop